Home | Human Growth | Ignorance By Distraction

 “Make a commitment to spend a little more time each day talking to people you like.
 And look to spending a little less time each day glued to your computer or phone.
 Distractions drain you and leave you feeling tired and less happy, so stay focused on one thing at a time—and stop continually checking those darn e-mails and Facebook updates.”
 Paul Dolan (2015, location 2913).

-> Cal Newport wrote that work performed in distraction-free environments “push your cognitive capabilities to their limit,” (2016, location 58).
+Cal Newport wrote that work performed in distraction-free environments “push your cognitive capabilities to their limit,” (2016, location 58).
 We need to quit allowing mass data determine what we think.
-The last several years indicate mass data is more interested in pulling thoughts away from the deep to wading in the shallow mind-numbing stupidity of worthless intrigue or emotion stimulating non-existent conspiracies.
+The last several years indicate mass data pulls thoughts away from deeper wisdom, bringing the distracted to the shallow mind-numbing stupidity of worthless intrigue and emotion stimulating non-existent conspiracies.

-> The research is strong.
+The research is strong.
 Technology, with all its wonderful benefits, interferes with learning and production (Chen, Nath, & Insley, 2014).

 Wisdom is bought for the price of deeper thought engaged in through willing to pass on the bright nothingness.
 We need to commit to undistracted learning of topic with more substance.
 Are we willing to devote the necessary effort to the more complicated matters of living?
 Is the lure of thoughtless intrigues too much to pass by?
 Politicians and advertising firms believe we are dumb.
 They focus on tools of simplicity to capture our attention.

 We must refuse this spoiled bait and quit blindly submitting to the nonsensical propaganda.
 We must stop living up to the low expectations of large propaganda machines and demand more.
 We must demand respect, standing up to the fools, “treat me like I’m stupid and you won’t get my vote, and you won’t get my money.”

 Put down the smart phone and give attention to the issues, learn something more.

 Please support Flourishing Life Society with a social media share or by visiting a link: